-The calculations demonstrate that the parameters are incompatible among them so the central wavelengths calculated with the coefficients indicated in the previous table cannot be used and another calibration approach is necessary.
-At the end of the post-processing analysis it is possible to conclude that the measurements of the spectral width are satisfactory while further measurements are needed to get the dispersion coefficients.
+These calculations demonstrate that the parameters are mutually incompatible so the central wavelengths calculated with the coefficients indicated in the previous table cannot be used and another calibration approach is necessary.
+At the end of the post-processing analysis it was concluded that the measurements of the spectral width are satisfactory while further measurements are needed to determine the dispersion coefficients.
 Using the Transmission setup, in fact, they seem to be sample dependent.
 In the next paragraph the results obtained using the Diffusion setup data are discussed.